user-name-is-taken/GMU_MBUS300/book_notes/ch1_overview_of_fin_acct/ch1_overview.md

       - aka profit or earnings
       - High income is the ultimate goal.
   - __Statement of shareholders' equity__: describes changes in shareholders equity.
+    - aka statement of owners' equity
+    - quiz 1 defines as: This financial statement explains the changes in the investments made by the owners from the beginning to the end of a specific period of time and includes changes in both the direct investments made by the owners and the profits allowed to remain in the company.
     - __Dividends__: assets paid to owners as a return for initial investment.
 These are subtracted from retained earnings on the balance sheet.
   - __Statement of cash flows__: summarizes the increases and decreases in cash over a period of time. (like a balance sheet, but just cash).
 Activities that affect this can be Operating, investing or financing.
 Gives insight into management strategies.
     - __Operating activities__: activities associated with products and services